It’s time to dust off some of the medical and weight loss advice you’ve been hearing for years.

 Are you avoiding eggs?
 Banishing yourself from the kitchen after dark?
 Worried about how much sleep you get each night?
 There might be no need.

-Dr. Roshini Raj, contributing medical editor for Health magazine, joined TODAY on Monday to reveal five health rules you can break:
+Dr. Roshini Raj, contributing medical editor for Health magazine, revealed five health rules you can break:

 New research suggests that a very high intensity workout for very short intervals — even just a few minutes, including recovery time — can give you the same cardiovascular benefits as longer fitness routines, Raj said.